 Construction loans explained

-A construction loan is a form of home financing designed for those people who are building their dream home rather just purchasing one that’s already standing.
+A construction loan is a form of home financing designed for those people who are building their dream home rather than just purchasing one that’s already standing.
 With this, the structure is different from a typical mortgage.

 Rather than simply getting a lump-sum when you apply, a construction loan has what’s known as a progressive drawn-down.
 That means you may increase your borrowing as costs arise.
-For instance, may you need to pay the builder or tiler.
+For instance, maybe you need to pay the builder or tiler.

 Through the construction process, the loan is typically interest-only.
 In other words, your repayments only cover interest and the principal is not reduced.
 However, once construction is completed it converts to a typical mortgage loan structure.